-This paper contributes to three strands of literature.
-First, it adds new evidence to the literature in behavioral economics on the role of incidental factors in high-stakes decisions.
+Second, the paper provides new evidence on the role of incidental factors in high-stakes decisions.
 Numerous studies have shown that factors that are unrelated to a given decision influence important decisions, often through subconscious changes in behavior (for reviews, see DellaVigna, 2009, Lerner et al., 2015).
 An example is judges' decisions in court cases: research has shown that sentencing decisions are influenced by temperatures (Heyes and Saberian, 2019), wins of the local football team (Eren and Mocan, 2018), or whether a decision is made before or after a judge's lunch break (Danziger et al., 2011).
 Similar influences of incidental factors have been documented in other contexts, such as stock trading (Hirshleifer and Shumway, 2003, Kamstra et al., 2003, Edmans et al., 2007) or students' enrollment decisions (Simonsohn, 2010).
-By affecting emotions and in turn decision-making, air pollution can be seen as an incidental factor.
+By affecting emotions and decision-making, air pollution can be seen as an incidental factor.
 However, despite many studies documenting an effect of ambient air pollution on health and well-being (e.g. Manisalidis et al., 2020, Zhang et al., 2017), there is limited evidence of its effect on high-stakes decisions.
-Perhaps the most compelling evidence is provided by studies on specific groups such as stock traders (Levy and Yagil, 2011, Heyes et al., 2016, Meyer and Pagel, 2017, Huang et al., 2020), chess players (Klingen and van Ommeren, 2020, Künn et al., 2021), baseball umpires (Archsmith et al., 2018), or criminals (Herrnstadt et al., 2020, Burkhardt et al., 2019, Bondy et al., 2020).
-These studies document that high air pollution leads to systematic biases in decision-making.
-However, there is scant evidence of air pollution affecting decision-making in the population at large.
-Exceptions are Chang et al. (2018), who show that air pollution affects people's health plan choices in a way that is inconsistent with rational choice theory, and Qin et al. (2019), who show that homes in Beijing sell for significantly more on days with high air pollution.
-Our paper adds important evidence to this literature by documenting significant behavioral effects among millions of people going to the ballot on the election day.
-We use elections as a real-world laboratory to show that air pollution changes decision-making, and provide evidence that affective emotions are an important mechanism through which this effect operates.
+Perhaps the most compelling evidence is provided by studies on specific groups such as stock traders (Levy and Yagil, 2011, Heyes et al., 2016, Meyer and Pagel, 2017, Huang et al., 2020, Dong et al., 2021), chess players (Klingen and van Ommeren, 2022, Künn et al., 2021), baseball umpires (Archsmith et al., 2018), or criminals (Herrnstadt et al., 2021, Burkhardt et al., 2019, Bondy et al., 2020).
+Although these studies point to systematic biases in decision-making, there is scant evidence of air pollution affecting decision-making in the population at large.3 Our paper adds important evidence to this literature by documenting significant behavioral effects among millions of people going to the ballot on the election day.
+We use elections as a real-world laboratory to show that air pollution has profound societal consequences, and provide evidence that affective emotions are an important mechanism through which this effect operates.